Xian-Bei/CLUT/README.md

 All the visualization codes could be found in [utils/](./utils/).

 # Acknowledgments
-Thanks to Zeng *et al* for their excellent work.
-This repo is built on their implementation:
+This repo is built on the excellent work and implementation of Zeng *et al*:
 [Learning Image-adaptive 3D Lookup Tables for High Performance Photo Enhancement in Real-time *TPAMI2020*](https://github.com/HuiZeng/Image-Adaptive-3DLUT)

+Great appreciation.

 Hope our work helps.